ruuda/hoff/doc/approach.md

  * A workflow for proposing changes (pull requests).
  * An authentication system to which millions of developers can log in already.

-For building and running tests, I’ll use Travis CI.
-It is simple, solid, and it is good at what it does.
+For building and running tests, I’ll hook into GitHub’s build status API.
+This allows many CI services to be used.
+(I recommend Travis CI: it is simple, solid, and it is good at what it does.)
 Perhaps for a complex project more control over scheduling and such would be useful, and a more integrated UI could be nice.
 But all I really need is something that I can pass a commit hash to, and that tells me pass or fail a while later.
-In fact, there is no need at all to interact with the CI service directly.
-It can be done through GitHub’s build status API, allowing other CI services or even custom setups to be used.
+The build status API is not ideal: it requires pushing to a testing branch, which is a bit ugly and prevents parallelization.
+The CI service must also be set up to respond to pushes to that branch.
+But the big advantage is that no direct interaction with the CI service is required.